Apple In-App Purchase - SK2

 Overview

 Payments on mobile and TV apps (in-app purchases) enrich your portfolio with one more payment method for your services.
-Customers can easily buy access to video content directly from inside your native applications, which simplifies the process.
+Customers can easily buy access to content directly from inside your native applications, which simplifies the process.
 It also provides added value to you.

 When you enable in-app purchases with Cleeng you gain:

-It is important to note that legally and technically it is Apple who handles the actual payments for purchases made in apps.
-Cleeng acts as an observer and tracks in-app purchase lifecycle events to gather data to make it available for analysis and to control access rights (entitlements).
+For subscriptions (auto-renewable subscription products), Cleeng acts as an observer and tracks in-app purchase lifecycle events to gather data to make it available for analysis and to control access rights (entitlements).

 Cleeng takes over from there.
-We validate the purchase in the store, create a subscription and keep it in sync by listening to server-to-server notifications for subscription status updates.
+We validate the purchase in the store, create a subscription and keep it in sync by listening to server-to-server notifications for status updates.
 And we take care of the reporting.

 If you want to jump straight into details, go to the What you have to do section.